 Teaching fellows are assigned a mentor to guide them through their first year of teaching and advising.
 Regular class visits to the mentor's classes, and by the mentor to the fellow's classes, are expected.
 Mentors and fellows engage in conversation regularly regarding lesson plans, teaching methods, grading, and all other aspects of teaching.
 In addition, all new Choate faculty partake in a yearlong series of meetings that allow for substantive discussions about teaching and advising within the boarding school setting.

-To apply, send a cover letter with your resume, two references, and copy of your college transcript (unofficial copy is acceptable) to Kathy White at the address below.
+To apply, send a cover letter with your resume, indicate for which discipline(s) you would like to be considered, two references, and copy of your college transcript (unofficial copy is acceptable) to Kathy White at the address below.